onionyaa/AQI-North-India/README.md

 <div align="center">

-**An end-to-end data science project analysing air quality across five northern Indian states (2015–2020) using the official CPCB methodology, machine learning forecasting, and an interactive Streamlit dashboard.**
+**This project analyses air quality data from five northern Indian states between 2015 and 2020.
+The project includes AQI calculation based on CPCB guidelines, exploratory data analysis, machine learning forecasting, and a Streamlit dashboard for visualisation.

 </div>